deepeshpatel/jnumbertools/README.md

 Generates m<sup>th</sup> complex cartesian product directly without calculating the values preceding it.
 For example below code prints every 10<sup>18</sup> th lexicographical combination which is not feasible to calculate via one by one iteration.
-API supports BigInteger so it is even possible to execute it for very large value of m.
+API supports BigInteger, so it is even possible to execute it for very large value of m.
 Say every 10<sup>100</sup> th combination.
 ```java